-The Wellness Center Child Care Service accepts children between the ages of 6 weeks and 6 years of age whose parent(s) or guardian(s) are NDSU students.
+The Wellness Center Child Care is a licensed child care facility which serves children six weeks to five years old whose parent(s) or guardian(s) are NDSU students.

 Reservations are based on a sliding fee; $3.40 per hour per child for income eligible students, $4.40 per hour for all other students by short-term contracts according to parent's class schedule.
 Payment obligation is based on the number of hours reserved, not on the actual hours of attendance.